 $200 of the $1,200 still remains from the money raised towards helping families affected by the flood.
 We are still raising funds to refurbish houses in Tamil colony, Pathalam area.
 We are struggling to come out of the chaos that the recent floods caused.
 People who have strong homes and money could restart their lives, but people without concrete houses and living in poverty are battling and miserable.

 The pictures below were taken with a heavy heart from a colony where Tamilians live.
 They (28 families) came as immigrants and built shacks on government useless land, illegally.
 The government did not take any action, and at the same time, does not care for these families.
 During the floods these shacks were completely submerged.
 They were made up of plastic sheets and very loose wooden frames.
 Our hearts broke seeing their condition.
-We have been praying and are hearts are called to refurbish these houses.

 Check donations can be mailed to: Grace Klein Community, 1678 Montgomery Hwy #104, Birmingham, AL 35216.
 Please include “India Flood Relief” in the memo line.